wasidennis/AdaptSegNet/README.md

 ![](figure/iou_comparison.png)

 ## Installation
-* Install PyTorch from http://pytorch.org with Python2 and CUDA 8.0
+* Install PyTorch from http://pytorch.org with Python 2 and CUDA 8.0

-  - Note: This repo was trained with PyTorch0.2, the training code is currently not compatible with PyTorch0.4 (testing/evaluation is fine).
-We will migrate the code to PyTorch0.4 soon.
+* **NEW** PyTorch 0.4 with Python 3
+- Usage: replace the training and evaluation codes with the ones in the `pytorch_0.4` folder
+- Update: tensorboard is provided by adding `--tensorboard` in the command
+- Note: currently the single-level model works as expected, and the multi-level model requires small weights, e.g., `--lambda-adv-target1 0.00005 --lambda-adv-target2 0.0005`.
+We will investigate this issue soon.

 * Clone this repo
 ```